Domestic Wastewater Management Systems

 Many properties in the Glenelg Shire are not connected to a reticulated sewerage system and have an onsite wastewater management system installed.
 Purchasing a property in an un-sewered area might be new to some home owners and prospective buyers who are accustomed to their sewerage services being provided by a Water Authority.

-It is important when purchasing a property that you know whether it is connected to a reticulated sewerage system or a septic tank system.
+It is important when purchasing a property that you know whether it is connected to a reticulated sewerage system or an on-site wastewater management system.

 An onsite wastewater management system is commonly referred to as septic or a septic tank system.
 A septic tank system treats all of the wastewater generated from the dwelling and disposes of or re-uses the treated wastewater onsite, within the property boundaries.